javascript-tutorial/en.javascript.info/1-js/11-async/02-promise-basics/article.md

 - `resolve(value)` — if the job finished successfully, with result `value`.
 - `reject(error)` — if an error occurred, `error` is the error object.

-So to summarize: the executor runs automatically, it should do a job and then call either `resolve` or `reject`.
+So to summarize: the executor runs automatically, it should do a job, and then call either `resolve` or `reject`.

 The `promise` object returned by `new Promise` constructor has internal properties: